nolialsea/botcoin/README.md

 But just a general overview of what happens would be cool to have, especially if there is a map

 ### Slaves
-They mine automatically for you !
+They mine or repair you pickaxe automatically for you !
-Maybe you can craft them a pickaxe and equipments too ?
+Maybe you can craft them a pickaxe too ?
 Send them to missions ?
 They will most probably die anyway.